miwa-maroon/AIBlobTrackingTD/README.md

 ### How predicted disappared object due to occlusion
 - Temporal Analysis(predict by past motion using KalmanFilter)
 - Use RNN or LSTM to predict current location by past movement

+### a few points in the case of long distance
+- Data agumentation
+-

 # result
 - data clustering(x, y)